home-assistant/home-assistant.io/source/_components/http.markdown

 ## {% linkable_title Hosting files %}

-If you want to use Home Assistant to host or serve static files then create a directory called `www` under the configuration path (`/config` on Hass.io, `.homeassistant` elswhere).
+If you want to use Home Assistant to host or serve static files then create a directory called `www` under the configuration path (`/config` on Hass.io, `.homeassistant` elsewhere).
 The static files in `www/` can be accessed by the following URL `http://your.domain:8123/local/`, for example `audio.mp3` would be accessed as `http://your.domain:8123/local/audio.mp3`.

 <p class='note'>
   If you've had to create the `www/` folder for the first time, you'll need to restart Home Assistant.